Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 6. Fill in any gaps

-If you have written a statement related to this claim in this past, make sure that this new statement fills any gaps left by the earlier statement.
+If you have written a statement related to this claim in the past, make sure that this new statement fills any gaps left by the earlier statement.
 For instance, if you wrote a statement about your depression before that focused mostly on your job performance, the current statement is an opportunity to expand on that and mention how the condition impacts your interactions with family.
 This helps to give the VA the full picture of your disability and all of the ways it affects your life and functioning.

 7. Don’t hesitate to use form 21-4138!